Click on SITE MAP to navigate the pages Back to Home Page Contact David

 Their stage act often featured such antics as smashing TV sets to pieces, demolishing an old Cadillac plus being threatened with legal action by Prime Minister Harold Wilson, following a dodgy advertising promotion for 'Flowers In The Rain'.
 Pop fans will know that this was the first ever record to be played on the first Radio One show in 1967 (Tony Blackburn Show) and still sounds great after all these years!

 There are many websites that cover this and other groups so just go searching for more in-depth information.
 The amazing talent of singer/songwriter and all round musicianship of Roy Wood is well documented and you might wish to visit his own website - just click on his photograph below.
-Likewise - click on Carl Wayne's photograph below which has been maintained by his family and friends since his untimely death in 2004.
+Likewise - click on Carl Wayne's photograph below which has been maintained (?) by his family and friends since his untimely death in 2004.
 Rick Price sadly passed away in May 2022.
 I had been in touch with him in recent years- he was living in Weston Super Mare and still into music with his own recording studio/songwriting etc. He married Dianne Lee of Peters & Lee who had massive success via Opportunity Knocks many years before.

 During 1967, I was lead singer with a Wiltshire based group called the 'Cellars of Sound' (bad pun eh?) and we covered a wide range of pop songs of the day, performing all over the South Coast.
 The Move's first hit caught our imagination and songlist - 'Night of Fear' with its borrowed '1812' guitar riff setting the scene, followed by the amazing 'I Can Hear The Grass Grow' which captured the whole scene of psychedelia at that time.
 We thought 'how can they follow that?' before being blasted away by 'Flowers in the Rain' then 'Blackberry Way' in '68.
 Incidentally, our drummer Dave Maggs now plays for the Troggs who were also from the same neck of the woods in nearby Andover.
 In 1969, the Move played at the Southampton Guildhall where I had also been lucky enough to have witnessed Jimi Hendrix a year before as well as managing to sneak backstage and shake his hand as he walked from the dressing room to the stage area!
 I also saw Jimi at the Isle of Wight Festival in 1970 just a few weeks before his tragic death, although being a few hundred yards back in a field full of hippies!